-The survey should begin one half hour after sunset and should finish as close to midnight as possible.
+The survey should begin one half hour after sunset and finish no later than midnight.
 Check your local paper for sunset time.
 The time required to complete a survey (not including travel time to and from the route) ranges from 2.5 hours to 4.5 hours.
-The average time to complete a survey in northern Ontario is about 3 hours.
-Surveyor fatigue is a factor, so it is essential to start the survey on time and move promptly from stop to stop.
+The average time to complete a survey in central Ontario is about 3 hours.
+Surveyor fatigue is a factor,

-Weather Conditions
+Weather conditions

 Weather has a great influence on our ability to hear owls.
 Calm conditions are without a doubt the best.
 Wind and precipitation significantly reduce calling rates and detectability, while cloud cover is less important.
 Some owl calls do not carry very far, so wind is a critical limiting factor.
 Try to conduct surveys with little or no wind (3 or less on the Beaufort Scale).
 For a description of the Beaufort Wind Scale, please refer to your datasheet.
 Extremely cold temperatures have an adverse effect.
-For optimum response, try to select nights that are clear, calm, and not too cold (use warmer than - 15EC as a guideline).
+For optimum response, try to select nights that are clear, calm, and not too cold (use warmer than -15EC as a guideline).
 There is little point in attempting or continuing a survey if the wind exceeds force 3 or if there is persistent snow or rain.